-The Secretariat will confirm the Agenda for Board meetings with the Chair and Deputy Chair one month ahead of the meeting.
+The NZSL Office will confirm the Agenda for Board meetings with the Chair and Deputy Chair one month ahead of the meeting.

-The Secretariat will distribute papers for Board meetings to all Board members two weeks ahead of the meeting.
+The NZSL Office will distribute papers for Board meetings to all Board members two weeks ahead of the meeting.

 Figure 1 presents the Board’s governance structure and sector relationships.

 The Board reports to the Minister for Disability Issues on government progress against the five-year NZSL Strategy and priority initiatives for the promotion and maintenance of NZSL.

 The Board provides advice to the Minister for Disability Issues on allocation of the NZSL Fund.